xyliatgithub/EN650654-2025/Adversarial_Attack/README.md

 - These words will also be used in the black-box attacks in Part 2.

 ### 2. Black-Box Attack on Large Language Models (LLMs)
-- In this section, we extend the attack to **black-box settings**, targeting LLM-based classifiers such as **BERT** and **GPT-2**.
+- In this section, we extend the attack to **black-box settings**, targeting LLM-based classifiers using **BERT** and **GPT-2**.
-- Without access to model gradients, we apply the previously discovered magic words to real-world spam emails, modifying their structure and placement.
+- Without access to model gradients, we apply the previously discovered magic words to spam emails, modifying their structure and placement.
-- By inserting these words at different positions, we generate **adversarial emails** and evaluate their impact on the LLM classifiers.
+- By inserting these words or sentences made of them at different positions, we generate **adversarial emails** and evaluate their impact on the LLM classifiers.

 This lab provides insights into **adversarial attack vulnerabilities** in both machine learning and LLM-based spam filters, highlighting potential security risks and countermeasures.